ZovcIfzm/DeepHashing/tensorflowExplained.md

 As a result, when you call
   ``y = model(sample_data)``
-The __call__ function inherent to a tensorflow model is called, which then calls the ``build`` function that create the layer weights if it hasnt already been called, as well as the ``call`` function where you define what you want to happen when you call the model like a function.
+The __call__ function inherent to a tensorflow model is called, which then calls the ``build`` function that create the layer weights if it hasn't already been called, as well as the ``call`` function where you define what you want to happen when you call the model like a function.